damiandevega/webpack-template/README.md

 # webpack starter template

--starter template for projects that use webpack and babel
+-starter template for projects that use webpack

+-includes babel

 -includes sass